 CDFL was incorporated on November 23, 2018 under the Business Corporations Act (British Columbia) for the purpose of becoming registered as an Exempt Market Dealer under NI 31-103 in the Jurisdictions.
-CDFL is also extra provincially registered in Alberta, Saskatchewan, Manitoba, Ontario and the Yukon.
-CDFL may be extra provincially registered in other Provinces and Territories in the future to conduct business in other Canadian jurisdictions as may be approved by the Board of Directors in order to facilitate the growth of CDFL in those jurisdictions.
+CDFL is also extra provincially registered in the Jurisdictions and is in the process of becoming extra provincially registered in all of the other Provinces and Territories of Canada to allow it to conduct business in all Canadian jurisdictions, in order to facilitate the growth of CDFL in those jurisdictions.

 In August, 2018, the British Columbia Securities Commission announced that it would permanently rescind BC Instrument 32-517 - Exemption from Dealer Registration Requirement for Trades in Securities of Mortgage Investment Entities effective February 15, 2019, which allowed for a dealer registration exemption for mortgage investment entities, such as the Manager.
 This rescission of the dealer registration exemption substantially harmonizes dealer registration requirements across Canada.
-As a result, effective February 14, 2020, CDFL was registered as an Exempt Market Dealer the Provinces of British Columbia, Alberta, Saskatchewan, Manitoba and Ontario and effective February 24, 2023 CDFL was registered as an Exempt Market Dealer in the Yukon Territory and therefore is able to sell Class A Units and Class C Units to subscribers resident in the Jurisdictions on behalf of the Trust.
+As a result, effective February 14, 2020, CDFL was registered as an Exempt Market Dealer in the Provinces of British Columbia, Alberta, Saskatchewan, Manitoba and Ontario and effective February 24, 2023 CDFL was registered as an Exempt Market Dealer in the Yukon Territory and therefore is able to sell Class A Units and Class C Units to subscribers resident in the Jurisdictions on behalf of the Trust.
+CDFL is in the process of registering as an Exempt Market Dealer in all of the other Provinces and Territories of Canada and upon the registration being effected, CDFL will be able to sell Class A Units and Class C Units to subscribers resident in all of the Provinces and Territories of Canada.
 CDFL also entered into a Cost Sharing and Dealer Services Fee Agreement with the Manager in connection with the services it provides as an Exempt Market Dealer.
 Although CDFL has been registered as an Exempt Market Dealer, Units of the Trust will be offered for sale to residents of all jurisdictions of Canada through CDFL and other Dealers.

-CDFL is a connected issuer and is considered to be a related issuer of the Trust, the Manager and the Mortgage Broker.
-CDFL is related to the Manager and the Mortgage Broker because Richard Nichols, Derek Tripp and Timothy Wittig control voting shares and have the power to elect directors of those entities and are officers and directors of those entities.
-In addition, the Trust is managed by the Manager and its activities are overseen by a Board of Governors consisting of five persons, three of whom are also directors, officers and securityholders of the Manager, the Mortgage Broker and CDFL.
+CDFL is a connected issuer and is considered to be a related issuer of the Trust, the Manager, the Mortgage Broker and Capital Direct II.
+CDFL is related to the Manager, the Mortgage Broker and Capital Direct II because Richard Nichols, Derek Tripp and Timothy Wittig control voting shares and have the power to elect directors of those entities and are officers and directors of those entities.
+In addition, the Trust is managed by the Manager and its activities are overseen by a Board of Governors consisting of five persons, three of whom are also directors, officers and securityholders of the Manager, the Mortgage Broker, CDFL and Capital Direct II.
 CDFL, in its capacity as an Exempt Market Dealer, has had no involvement in the decision to distribute the Units under this Offering, is not underwriting the Offering, and has not been retained as the sole Exempt Market Dealer used by the Manager for this Offering.